-This booklet is going to provide each student guidelines, ideas and information to help make every homestay experience a success!
-If a student is interested or requires more information on a topic or have other homestay questions, they should consult the Host Family Homestay Guidelines, which addresses most topics more thoroughly.
+This booklet provides each student guidelines, ideas, and information to help make every homestay experience a success!
+If a student is interested or requires more information on a topic or has other homestay questions, they should consult the Host Family Homestay Guidelines, which addresses most topics more thoroughly.